Can people of color be racist? How can white people make reparations?

 The short answer: depends who you ask.

-Dr. Caprice Hollins, co-founder of Cultures Connecting and a race educator, says she’s in the camp that people of color cannot be racist.
+Dr. Caprice Hollins, co-founder of Cultures Connecting and a race educator, says she’s in the camp that people of color cannot be racist, because systemic racism has an element of power by being tied to systems of oppression.
 However, she believes people of color can collude with racism.

 “There are things that I can do that reinforce systems of oppression," Hollins said.